-Log into your WordPress site, and find and open the post or page you would like to add links to.
+First, log into your WordPress site, find and open the post or page you want to insert internal links into.

-After you have selected and highlighted the text, click on the insert/edit link tool in the WordPress visual content editor menu (< this is an internal link!) …
+When you have selected and highlighted the content, click on the chain icon in the WordPress visual content editor menu (< this is an internal link!) …

-If you find yourself In the ‘Text’ tab of the WordPress editor, select the ‘link’ button to access the link tool …
+If you find yourself In the ‘Text’ tab of the WordPress content editor, select the ‘link’ button to access the link feature …

-(The link feature can also be accessed in the ‘Text’ tab of the WordPress content)
+(The linking feature can also be accessed in the ‘Text’ tab of the editor)

-The Inline Linking tool appears below the selection …
+The Inline Linking tool will display below the selected words …

 (WordPress Inline Linking)

-Paste in your target destination URL or enter a word or keyword phrase related to the page or post you want to hyperlink in the box to view related posts and pages …
+Paste in your link URL or start typing a word or keyword related to the page you want to hyperlink into the field to bring up related posts and pages …

-(Type in a search term to view related posts and pages)
+(Type in a search term to find related pages and posts)

-Click the ’Return’ (Apply) icon to create the link …
+Click the ‘Apply’ icon to add the link …

-You can also use the advanced linking feature by clicking on the gear (‘Link Options’) button …
+You can also use the advanced linking editor by clicking on the gear button …